eclipse-iceoryx/iceoryx/doc/design/draft/named-segments.md

 * The RouDi configuration must support specifying names for shared memory segments.
 * If a name is not configured, the fallback behavior must be the same as it is currently - assigning the name of the current process user.
-* Communication endpoints should be able to specify which segments they intend to use.
+* Producers should be able to specify which segments they intend to use.
   * Publishers may specify a single segment into which they will publish.
-  * Subscribers may specify one or more segments from which they may receive messages.
-  * Clients and Servers may specify a single segment into which they send requests/responses, and multiple segments from which they receive responses/requests.
+  * Clients and Servers may specify a single segment into which they send requests and responses, respectively.
 * When no segment is specified, the fallback behavior must be the same as it is currently
   * Publishers will select the *unique* segment they have write access to.
-  * Subscribers will receive messages from all segments they have read access to.
-  * Clients and Servers follow the same rules as Publishers for data they send and the same rules as Subscribers for data they receive.
+  * Clients and Servers will select the *unique* segment they have write access to, for publishing requests and responses, respectively.
-* Creation will fail if a communication endpoint requests to use a segment to which it does not have the proper access rights.
+* Creation will fail if a producer requests to use a segment to which it does not have write access.

 ### Optional additional requirements

-* When initializing the runtime, a list of segment names may be provided.
-In this case, rather than mapping all shared memory segments available in the system, only those that are named shall be mapped.
+* When initializing the runtime, the user may specify via an enum whether they wish to map
+  * All segments to which the current process has read access
+  * All segments to which the current process has write access
+  * All segments to which the current process has either read or write access (deprecated-default)
+  * No segments (future default)
+* The user may additionally map specific segments after initialization by calling
+  * `mapSegmentForReading(name)`
+    * This will check for existence of the specified segment and map it as long as user has read access to it
+    * An informative error will be returned under the following circumstances
+      * The segment has already been mapped
+      * The segment does not exist
+      * The segment exists but the current process does not have read access to it
+  * `mapSegmentForWriting(name)`
+    * This will check for the existence of the specified segment and map it as long as the user has write access to it
+    * An informative error will be returned under the following circumstances
+      * The segment has already been mapped
+      * The segment does not exist
+      * The segment exists but the current process does not have write access to it
-  * When a communication endpoint requests a segment that has not been mapped, this may be configured to either result in a failure or in mapping the requested segment on the fly.
+* When the user attempts to create a producer that requests a segment which is not mapped, this will trigger the error handler and cause program termination.
+  * In the future if we expose a builder-pattern method of creating producers, we could instead have the builder return an error indicating the segment is not mapped.
+  * An alternative to the above is to add an additional enum with configuration options allowing for the runtime to map requested segments on the fly.
+This increases flexibility, but because it is already possible to tell the runtime to map a specific segment, this would not add much value.
+A user who wishes to ensure a producer's segment is already mapped may simply call `mapSegmentForWriting(name)`, ignoring the error indicating that the segment has already been mapped.
+* When a consumer is created, an error will only occur if **no** segment has been mapped.
+Otherwise if a producer on the same channel as the consumer uses a segment the consumer does not have access to (whether because the segment is unmapped or because the consumer does not have read access), this will result in a fatal error.
+  * Improvements could be made to the RouDi logic determining if producers and consumers are compatible - to check if the consumer has access to the segment the producer writes to.
+This is however considered out of scope for the current design proposal.

 ## Design

 ### Updated RouDi Config

-Supporting named segments will require add an additional `name` field to the RouDi config under the `[[segment]]` heading, as well as updating the config version Example:
+Supporting named segments will require adding an additional `name` field to the RouDi config under the `[[segment]]` heading, as well as updating the config version Example:

 ```
 [general]